<< Yesterday

 2014 With runners on first and second in the fourth frame of the Pirates' 7-3 victory over the Cubs, the team turns a 5-4-3 triple play when Josh Harrison fields Matt Szczur's grounder and steps on third, forcing Chris Valaika before firing the ball to second to Neil Walker to retire Mike Ott.
 The second baseman's relay to first-sacker Andrew Lambo completes the first triple killing in the 14-year history of PNC Park.

 2014 Jonathan Papelbon grabs his crotch in response to the boos from the Citizens Bank Park crowd after he gives up four runs in the ninth inning of the Phillies' 5-4 loss to Miami.
-After he insisted he wasn't making a vulgar motion toward fans, Major League Baseball suspends the apologetic closer for seven games for the lewd gesture and for bumping umpire Joe West, who receives a suspension for pulling on the reliever's jersey after throwing him out of the game.
+After he insisted he wasn't making a vulgar motion toward fans, Major League Baseball suspends the apologetic closer for seven games for the lewd gesture and for bumping umpire Joe West, also suspended for pulling on the reliever's jersey after throwing him out of the game.

 2017 After Francisco Lindor ties the game with a ninth-inning two-out, two-strike double, the Indians go on to win their 22nd consecutive game in the next inning when Jay Bruce hits a walk-off double, giving the team a 3-2 victory over the Royals at Progressive Field.
 The win will be the Tribe's only walk-off during the longest major league winning streak since the 1916 Giants set the record with 26 straight without a loss.